Skip to main content Skip to navigation

-The Northfield Middle School Student Support team provides the following services to students and parents:
+The Northfield Middle School Student Support Team provides the following services to students and parents:

-- Academic support for students who need some extra assistance with their school work.
+• Academic support for students who need some extra assistance with their school work.

-- Registration of new students
+• Registration of new students

-- Scheduling for all students
+• Scheduling for all students

-- Report cards and honor roll
+• Report cards and honor roll

-- Individual and group counseling for all students
+• Individual and group counseling for all students

-- Monitor 504 Accommodation Plans
+• Monitor 504 Accommodation Plans

-- Make connections to community agencies
+• Make connections to community agencies

 Student Support Office

 Student support staff are available to assist middle school students and their families.
-To find your counselor or contact other student support staff, open the accordion tabs below.
+Students are assigned to a counselor by their last name.
+Below are the middle school counselors.

 Jenny Streefland | 507.663.0640

-(working with students A — He)Natalie Amy 507.663.0674
+(working with students A — L)

-(working with students Pe — Z) -
+(working with students M — Z)

 School Social Worker